qi116/Quiz-Tool/README.md

 # Group 109 Project 4 CS 180
 Nathan Leakeas, Peter Olsen, Brian Qi, Hawkins Peterson

+We have moved the source files outside of the repository for convenience.
+Our git repository has been cloned into Vocarem, however.
+It can be found in the folder `cs180project4`.

 ## Compile Instructions
-Our project can be compiled by using the cd command to navigate to the `src` directory.
+Our project can be compiled by running the command `javac QuizTool.java`.
-From there, run `javac *.java` to compile the java files to .class files.

 ## Run Instructions
 The main class of our project is QuizTool.
 To run the project, execute `java QuizTool` after compiling.

+We have different classes dedicated to testing parts of our project.
+* `AccountTest.java` tests Student, Teacher, and Account
+* `DataTest.java` test AccessData
+* `QuizToolTest.java` tests output of QuizTool and uses `test.java`
+* `RunTest.java` tests output of Quiz, Question, and Course

 ## Submission Responsibility